Official website of author

 about paul lynch

-Paul Lynch was born in Limerick in 1977, grew up in Co Donegal, and lives in Dublin.
-In 2024, he was appointed Distinguished Writing Fellow at Maynooth University and was elected to Aosdána, which honours artists who have made outstanding contributions to the creative arts in Ireland.
+Born in Limerick in 1977 and raised in County Donegal, Lynch now lives in Dublin.
+In 2024, he was appointed Distinguished Writing Fellow at Maynooth University and elected to Aosdána, the Irish affiliation of artists who have made exceptional contributions to the creative arts.
+His novels have been translated into over 40 languages.

 Prizes & nominations